 - Settlement in Maryland for $450,000.
 Plaintiff, a tow truck driver, is parked on the roadside, hitching up a distressed vehicle to his tow truck.
 While adjusting the steering wheel of the vehicle, defendant strikes the front end of the car.
 Plaintiff is hauled away in an ambulance due to a ruptured spleen.
 Victim sues the defendant.
-Though the defendant argues that plaintiff had not turned on his emergency lights during the tow, the parties settle for an undisclosed amount.
+Though the defendant argues that the plaintiff had not turned on his emergency lights during the tow, the parties settle for an undisclosed amount.
 Plaintiff then sues his underinsured motorist carrier, Progressive Insurance.
 Plaintiff alleges that his injuries from the accident exceed the defendant driver’s policy limits, and plaintiff and Progressive settle for $450,000.

 If you have been injured in an automobile accident in Maryland, call us at 800-553-8082 or click here for a free consultation.
 We can help maximize the value of your Progressive Insurance car accident settlement and, if necessary, we can haul them before a jury to get justice for you.